LanaDelSlay/LootSplit/README.md

 # Loot Splitter
-This program will tell you the value in gp/total ammount of the drop to split, and how much to split!
-(Ammount of people to split with and GP/Item amt is toggleable through the config!
+This program will tell you the value in gp/quantity to split!
+(Ammount of people to split with and GP/Item amt is toggleable through the config!)
 <br/>
 <br/>
 ![Example](https://i.imgur.com/BCCXQCD.png)